saisai/golang-book/quickstart.rst

 of zero.
 In the second part, the condition is checking whether the value of `i` is less than 3 and finally in the last part, the value of `i` is oncremented by one.
 The `++` is called a unary operator.
-We are going to look into other operators in the next chapter.
+We will look into operators in another section later in this chapter.

 Here is another example `for` loop to get sum of values starting from 0 up to 10.